demiculus/mentalmodel/_mental_models/5-whys.md

 #### Description

-By asking why multiple times we can have a deeper understanding on the causes of the higher level problem.
+By asking "why" multiple times, we can gain a deeper understanding of the root causes behind a high-level problem.

 The goal is to land on a what or a how.